elisehuard/elisehuard.github.io/_posts/2019-08-06-radioactive.markdown

 ### Calibration
 As I've gathered by now, the x-rays are no joke.
 I have an appointment dedicated just to get everything right - using a CT scanner to image the inside of my torso, to make very sure that the radiotherapy rays won't touch my heart.
-There's a trick to it, which is to take in enough breath to separate the breast from the heart, and hold it for 20 seconds.

 It took about an hour of my lying under the CT scan, the two technicians making pen marks on my rib cage, measuring thing, taping a white plastic box on my skin, having discussions, and asking me repeatedly to breathe normally and to hold my breath, before they pronounced themselves satisfied.
 They then made three minuscule tattoos - pin pricks really - one on both sides of the rib cage and one on my breastbone.